rencheckyoself/single_player_foosball/README.md

 Configuration:
 - `motor_ids.yaml`: contains all of the identifying information for each controller.
 This file must be updated with the serial numbers for your purchased boards.
 - `*_settings.txt`: these files contain the detailed settings for each of the motors.
 They were initially generated by exporting the settings using the ticgui.
-These files can be used to update the settings of a given tic while everything is running using the `*_update_settings` service offered by the `tic_cmd` node.
+These files can be used to update the settings of a given tic while everything is running using the `*_update_settings` service.
+The can also be uploaded using the ticgui tool.

 ### Vision
 This package is currently set up to follow the [ROS image_pipeline](http://wiki.ros.org/image_pipeline) structure.
 The `table_vision_sensing` package is set up to be camera agnostic, so feel free to use your own camera in place of the one linked in the parts list.
 You will need to modify the launch files to use your own camera.

 Launch Files:
 - `start_ocam.launch`: Launch the camera and view the rectified image
+  - view_image, default: false.
+Set this to false to the rectified image.
+  - show_ball_pos, default: true.
+Set this to false to not display a red dot for the ball position on the image feed.
+  - show_player_angle, default: true.
+Set to false to not display bounding rectangles for the player angle.
 - `start_tracking.launch`: Launch the ball and player tracking nodes. set view_image to true to view the output.
+  - view_image, default: false.
+Set this to false to the rectified image.
 - `capture_training_data.launch`: Launch everything to collect images to train the cascade classifier
+  - image_group, default: "ball".
+A string to use as the name for a directory of positive images.

 Nodes:
  - `ball_tracking`: Use the trained cascade model to find and publish the ball's pixel location
- - `opencv_viewer`: Listen to an image topic and display the image along with the ball position
+ - `opencv_viewer`: Listen to an image topic and display the image along with the ball position and player angle info
- - `player_tracking`: Use background subtraction and contour fitting to determine the approximate angle of the player.
+ - `player_tracking`: Use background subtraction and contour fitting to determine the approximate angle of the player
  - `training_image_capture`: Listen to an image topic to collect data to train a cascade classifier

 Configuration: